thdaemon/ueld/doc/install_on_ubuntu.md

 **NOTE**

-fonts may be very, you can configure your fonts by fontconfig
+fonts may be very bad, you can configure your fonts by fontconfig

 It is a good webpage which can solve all problems:

 [Font configuration - Arch Wiki](https://wiki.archlinux.org/index.php/font_configuration)

-6. The others
+#### The others

 If you need, you can start any program in ueld's script, such as some driver, syslogd, sshd, etc.